Rutgers-Eagleton Washington Internship Award Program

 When will applicants be notified?

-Awardee selection is completed during the month of February.
-Applicants will be notified at that time.
-Applicants will be evaluated based on individual initiative, academic achievement, extracurricular involvement and service, and financial need.
+Awardee selection is completed in early 2026.
+Applicants will be evaluated based on individual initiative, academic achievement, extracurricular involvement and service.
 Interviews may be requested at the discretion of the Selection Committee.